urschrei/pyzotero/README.md

 ## Testing

-Run `python -m unittest` from the top-level directory.
+Run `pytest .` from the top-level directory.

 ## Issues